Azure-Samples/azure-edge-extensions-aio-environments/README.md

 ### Monitoring

 Azure Monitoring resources like Log Analytics and Grafana are created by the **Build Monitoring** pipeline.
-This workflow is automatically triggered by the **Build VM** pipeline but you have the chance to manually run it as well.
+This workflow is automatically triggered by the **Build VM** pipeline.
 You can also run the **Build Monitoring** workflow manually to create monitoring resources for an existing cluster.

+It deploys the [Azure Monitor Extension](https://learn.microsoft.com/en-us/azure/azure-monitor/containers/kubernetes-monitoring-enable?tabs=cli#arc-enabled-cluster) for Arc-enabled clusters and the [Azure Monitor Agent](https://learn.microsoft.com/en-us/azure/azure-monitor/agents/agents-overview) as extension for VMs.

+Additionally, the Windows OS images are prepared with the Windows Assessment and Deployment Kit ([Windows ADK](https://learn.microsoft.com/en-us/windows-hardware/get-started/adk-install)) to expose the host memory metrics to the Log Analytics workspace via DataCollection Rules.
+On Linux those metrics are available out-of-the-box in the file system of the OS itself.

 > Note: This pipeline will skip installing the azuremonitor-extension for arc-clusters if the provided cluster is not found